 The Bose TV Speaker is a very compact 2.0 soundbar designed for TVs and TV-centric content.
 While it's pretty bare-bones in features, it delivers decent bass with smooth and neutral mids right out-of-the-box, which is better suited for dialogue-centric content.
 It's also fairly easy to set up since it only has a couple of inputs, so you can get right into watching your favorite game shows or soap operas without too much delay.
 You can even expand this setup down the line with one of Bose's Bass Modules, which is nice.
 However, this soundbar doesn't get very loud, so it may not be ideal for large or crowded rooms.

-The Bose TV Speaker and the Sonos Beam are two differently performing soundbars.
+The Sonos Beam is a better soundbar than the Bose TV Speaker.
 The Sonos is a 3.0 setup with a better surround performance.
 It comes with more sound enhancement features, it can also get loud enough for a large room, and you can stream music wirelessly to it using Wi-Fi or Apple AirPlay.
 It also has a companion app that can control all the bar's features.
 However, the Bose is a 2.0 setup that lets you use Bluetooth to play audio from your phone.
 The Bose also has an auto-off power-saving feature.

 The Bose TV Speaker is a better 2.0 setup for dialogue and TV shows than the Bose Solo 5.
 The TV Speaker feels better built, and its sound profile is more neutral The TV Speaker also has an HDMI ARC port.
 However, while the Solo 5 doesn't get as loud as the TV Speaker, it can reach max volume with less thumping and compression artifacts.